ArgsParser 6.0.0

 • writeOption missing: write

-• ArgumentErrors keyed by the 0-based offset into the arguments provided
+• ArgumentErrors keyed by the 0-based offset within the arguments provided

 • 0Unknown option: run